 - Doing site identification including a legal description and map

 - Bringing along a site plan or proposed plan

 When you’re ready call 0800 884 881 extension 9090 or email firstname.lastname@example.org to arrange a meeting with our Duty Consents Officer.

 Step 3 – Consultation

-Consultation with your neighbours, tāngata whenua, users of the same water source, or interest groups such as the Department of Conservation or Fish & Game, may be required before we can make a decision on a resource consent.
+Consultation may be required before we can make a decision on a resource consent.
+This could be with your neighbours, tāngata whenua, users of the same water source, or interest groups such as the Department of Conservation or Fish & Game.

 Consultation will generally help smooth the processing of a resource consent application.
 Time spent on consultation before your application is lodged can mean considerable savings by avoiding lengthy and costly pre-hearings, hearings and appeals.

 We're happy to provide guidance on who you might need to approach and give you appropriate contacts.

 We go into more detail about the importance of consultation and who you might need to consult.

 The clearer you describe in your consent application what you want to do and where you want to do it, the easier the process of lodging an application will be.
 There are specific application forms for each activity and you will need to use the correct form in order for it to be processed.